Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Exercises/Radioactive.md

 in this case our prior is:
 $$\frac{1}{Z(n_0, N_0)} \rho^{n_0} (1-\rho)^{N_0 - n_0}$$
 This is only equal to one when $n_0 = N_0 = 0$

+## 3. Inferential game show

+### Question
+  On a game show, a contestant is told the rules as follows:

+  There are four doors, labelled 1, 2, 3 and 4.
+A single prize has been hidden behind one of them.
+You get to select one door.
+Initially your chosen door will not be opened.
+Instead, the gameshow host will open one of the other three doors, and __he will do so in such a way as not to reveal the prize__.
+For example, if you first choose door 1, he will then open one of doors 2, 3 and 4, and it is guaranteed that he will choose which one to open so that the prize will not be revealed.

+  At this point, you will be given a fresh choice of door: you can either stick with your first choice, or you can switch to one of the other closed doors.
+All the doors will then be opened and you will receive whatever is behind your final choice of door.

+  * Imagine that the contestant chooses door 1 first; then the gameshow host opens door 4, revealing nothing behind the door, as promised.
+Should the contestant (a) stick with door 1, or (b) switch to door 2 or 3, or (c) does it make no difference?

+  * Use Bayes' rule to solve the problem.